scality/RestBlockDriver/README.md

 For each device, an entry is created in /sys/block
   * /sys/block/MySmallDevice for the volume attached as 'MySmallDevice'
-  * /sys/block/dewba for ithe volume attached as 'dewba' And so on...
+  * /sys/block/srba for ithe volume attached as 'srba' And so on...